 Types of Oscillating Tool Blades & Their Uses

 When you’re using an oscillating tool, picking the right blade matters a lot.
 Each blade is designed for a specific task or material.
 Using the wrong blade can slow you down or even damage your project.
-Let’s explore the main types of blades and multi tool blades you’ll find and what each one does best.
+Let’s explore the main types of blades and multi-tool blades you’ll find and what each one does best.

 Cutting Blades